Is there a minimum GRE and GPA?

 There is no thesis required.

-Once a student begins the program, coursework from another university such as a statistics course cannot be taken at another university.
-A student does however have the opportunity to take elective coursework in different schools at the University of Southern California if the request is approved by both USC Price and the other school.
+Once a student begins the program, coursework from another university such as a statistics course will not be applied toward your degree at USC.
+A student does have the opportunity to take elective coursework in different schools at the University of Southern California if the request is approved by both USC Price and the other school.

 When are the application deadlines?